Employee share incentive design

 - CSOP options are discretionary but the size of the award is limited.

 - The gift of shares is discretionary but there are issues which frequently arise over matters such as authority to gift, dilution, what to do with good and bad leavers and fluctuating share values.

 - Unapproved options are discretionary but not tax efficient.

-Typically existing shareholders agree a pool, and grant directors the discretion to use the pool.
-If employees leave and lose entitlement, the shares surrendered by former employees can, if that is desired, return to the pool to provide for new awards.
+The choice on how much to give away rests with shareholders.
+If employees leave usually they will lose entitlement.
+The shares surrendered by former employees can, if that is desired, return to the pool to provide for new awards.

-3. What performance conditions, if any, will be attached to prior to exercise of the options?
+3. What performance conditions, if any, will apply?

 4. When will the options become exercisable?

 - Reaching milestones: for example, years of service, financial targets; etc;

 - Sale of the business;

 - De-merger of a business stream;